carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 http://software.broadinstitute.org/software/igv/AlignmentData

 #### 13. Compare mappings
 We're going to compare and contrast this mapping with another one.
-Now we're use the sequencing reads from a third very closely related strain of `Sulfolobus acidocaldarius`, and we're going to map those reads to the original reference sequence.
+Now we're use the sequencing reads from a third very closely related strain of *Sulfolobus acidocaldarius*, and we're going to map those reads to the original reference sequence so that we can compare the mapping.

-First, copy the second file to your directory (see below).
-Then, we will map these reads to the same reference file you used above, and then we will compare the mapping.
-You have already indexed the reference file, so you only need to repeat the steps that index the reads, and then map.
-All of those commands are listed below.
+All of the commands are listed below.
+First, you will copy the second file to your directory (see below).
+You have already indexed the reference file.
+Then you map, convert SAM to BAM, sort, and then index.

 ```
 cp /usr/local/data/toy_datasets/toy_dataset_reads_for_mapping_species2.fasta .